Negarasu/ASLUM.py/README.md

     Be cautious if you’re using a Python install managed by your operating system or another package manager.

-### Installing ASLUMpy
+### Installing ASLUM.py

-To install ASLUMpy, use the following command:
+To install ASLUM.py, use the following command:

 ```bash
 pip install ASLUM.py